Last Updated on July 16, 2021 by pirie

-Santos was born on 11 April 1952 in the Bicol Region.
+Santos was born in 1952 in the Bicol Region.

-The following year In 1973 the Asian Championships Santos placed 5th in the final in 48.0 with training partner Lupangoo in 7th at the same time.
+In 1973 the Asian Championships, Santos placed 5th in the final in 48.0 with training partner Lupangoo in 7th at the same time.

 Having clocked 49.3 in the heats.

-In the 1974 Asian Games in Tehran Santos clocked 48.73 to place 5th in heat 1 and did not progress.
+In Tehran’s 1974 Asian Games, Santos clocked 48.73 to place 5th in heat one and did not progress.

 Santos Magno Assistant Coach

-By the 1980s Santos was brought in as a coach on the Gintong Alay Program and helped Australian Coach Tony Benson a lot with the training and scouting of talented athletes.
+By the 1980s, Santos was brought in as a coach on the Gintong Alay Program and helped Australian Coach Tony Benson with talented athletes’ training and scouting.

 Combined with his mentor Arsenio Jazmin, the duo has produced several national athletes from the Bicol Region for half a century.
-In fact, more than Pinoyathletics can list.
+More than Pinoyathletics can list.
 Including Isidro Del Prado and Romeo Gido.
-Among many other athletes, he coached included National Junior Record Holder at the time Julio Bayaban.
-After Benson left the program in 1983.
-Magno carried on the work.
-Eventually when he ended his stint as a national coach.
+Among many other athletes he coached included National Junior Record Holder at the time Julio Bayaban.
+After Benson left the program in 1983, Magno carried on the work.
+Eventually, when he ended his stint as a national coach.

-He continued as a grass-root coach and then consultant coach and mentor to athletes in his home province of Bicol.
+He continued as a grass-root coach and then consultant coach and mentor to Bicol’s home province athletes.

 He can be contacted on [email protected]